 The accuracy of our financial reporting is dependent on the effectiveness of our internal controls.
 We are required to provide a report from management to our shareholders on our internal control over financial reporting that includes an assessment of the effectiveness of these controls.
 Internal control over financial reporting has inherent limitations, including human error, the possibility that controls could be circumvented or become inadequate because of changed conditions, and fraud.
-Because of these inherent limitations, internal control over financial reporting might not prevent or detect all misstatements or fraud.
-If we cannot maintain and execute adequate internal control over financial reporting and preparation of our financial statements for external use, we could suffer harm to our reputation, fail to meet our public reporting requirements timely, be unable to properly report on our business and our results of operations, or be required to restate our financial statements.
+Because of these inherent limitations, internal control over financial reporting or implement required new or improved controls that provide reasonable assurance of the reliability of the financial reporting and preparation of our financial statements for external use, we could suffer harm to our reputation, fail to meet our public reporting requirements timely, be unable to properly report on our business and our results of operations, or be required to restate our financial statements.
 If any of these were to occur, the market price of our securities and our ability to obtain new business could be materially adversely affected.